The relationship between your managers and your employees is key to maintaining a productive and efficient workplace. Here's how to improve it.

 - Career development, which help workers reach their own professional goals in relation to the business

 - Team building, which is any activity that brings workers together

 - Employee appreciation, which involves an employer or manager positively acknowledging and rewarding good work

 Whether you use one or all of these strategies, taking simple steps to support your workers will likely have a lasting impact.

 All employees should understand that work performance is not about competition.
-It's about coming together to serve a common purpose—pleasing your clients or customers.
+It's about coming together to serve a common purpose – e.g., pleasing your clients or customers.
 It is not a race.
-Managers may delegate specific responsibilities to certain employees, but each responsibility is linked with the next in a ceaseless effort to provide top quality products and services.
+Managers may delegate specific responsibilities to certain employees, but each responsibility is linked to the next in a ceaseless effort to provide top-quality products or services.

 Good communication is a must in the workforce.
-Providing opportunities for your managers to interact more with other employees will help build stronger cooperation and understanding among them while allowing managers to assist employees in improving their individual skills.
-Building good communication skills between workers can be done through many activities, including the following:
+Providing opportunities for your managers to interact more with other employees will help build stronger cooperation and understanding among them, while allowing managers to help employees improve their individual skills.

 - Training programs